You’ve probably heard the old joke that goes…

 In case you’re wondering why you might want to set variables by name, we saw one use case a few years back in Virtual List Reporting, part 3, where the challenge was to produce multiple independent reports concurrently, each in its own browse mode window, based on a single layout, with the underlying variables for each report scoped to that report’s window name.

-Did you notice in the above image that I avoided a don’t do that moment re: my attempt to use window names containing hyphens as the basis for variable names?
+Did you notice in the above image that I avoided a don’t do that moment with my attempt to use window names containing hyphens as the basis for variable names?

 Reminder: a variable name is invalid (cannot be defined) if, among other things, it…